Targeted Adaptive Design: Theory of Targeted Adaptive Design

 In \cref{eq:TAD_opt} we have defined a penalty function $\mathcal{L}_X(x,\bx_2)$ whose purpose is to keep the points $x$, $\bx_2$ from straying too far from the domain $X$.
 This term is identically zero when all its arguments are strictly inside $X$, is strictly negative, and grows in magnitude as any of its arguments outside of $X$ increases its distance from the boundary of $X$.

-One property of expressions such as Equation \cref{eq:TAD_of2} that is not obvious at first is that in principle they remain finite even in the noise-free ($\bSigma_1=0$, $\bSigma_2=0$) case when ``2'' points approach ``1'' points, despite the fact that the expression for $T$ contains the term $\left(\bQ^{(2|1)}\right)^{-1}$, which is not even defined in this limit, because the ``2'' predictive variances vanish, making the inverse predictive covariance singular.
-The fact that $\mathcal{L}_{TAD}()$ remains finite nonetheless in this limit is understandable from an information-theory perspective, since all the ostensibly ``singular'' terms in $\mathcal{L}_{TAD}()$ arise in connection with computations of the predictive covariance $Q^{(f(x)|1+2)}$ (including the correction term $T$), and this covariance corresponds to a predictive distribution that should treat the arrival of redundant information as ``boring'' rather than as representative of the kind of crisis requiring a descent into singularity.
-So we should expect ``2'' points that approach redundancy by encroaching on ``1'' points to drop out of the computation in the noise-free limit.
+One property of expressions such as Equation \cref{eq:TAD_of2} that is not obvious at first is that in principle they remain finite even in the noise-free ($\bSigma_1=0$, $\bSigma_2=0$) case when some of the $\bx_2$ points redundandtly approach $\bx_1$ points, despite the fact that the expression for $T$ contains the term $\left(\bQ^{(2|1)}\right)^{-1}$, which is not even defined in this limit, because the predictive variances of the redundant $\bg_2$ data vanish, making the inverse predictive covariance singular.
+The fact that $\mathcal{L}_{TAD}()$ remains finite nonetheless in this limit is understandable from an information-theory perspective, since all the ostensibly singular terms in $\mathcal{L}_{TAD}()$ arise in connection with computations of the predictive covariance $Q^{(f(x)|1+2)}$ (including the correction term $T$), and this covariance corresponds to a predictive distribution that should ignore the arrival of redundant information, rather than as representative of the kind of crisis requiring a descent into singularity.
+So we should expect points in $\bx_2$ that approach redundancy by encroaching on points in $\bx_1$ to drop out of the computation in the noise-free limit.
 This is in fact the case, as we establish in \cref{thm:noise-free}.
-It follows f that singularities that may be encountered in the TAD algorithm in these sorts of redundant-approach circumstances are purely numerical and must be dealt with as numerical issues.
+It follows that singularities that may be encountered in the TAD algorithm in these sorts of redundant-approach circumstances are purely numerical and must be dealt with as numerical issues.

 The function $\mathcal{L}_{TAD}()$ has some other interesting features.
-The proposed future ``2'' experiment has unknown data but a known predictive covariance $Q^{(f|1+2)}$, and this covariance naturally takes up station in the log-determinant term (first) and in the data-fit term (second).
-In default of the ``2'' data, the role of the mean in the data-fit term is played by the predictive ``1'' mean $p^{(f|1)}$.
-The third, trace, term is manifestly negative-definite and represents the uncertainty-broadening effect of the unknown latent ``2''-values.
+The proposed future acquisition points $\bx_2$ have unknown $\bg_2$ data but a known predictive covariance $Q^{(f|1+2)}$, and this covariance naturally takes up station in the log-determinant term (first) and in the data-fit term (second).
+In default of the $\bg_2$ data, the role of the mean in the data-fit term is played by the predictive mean $p^{(f|1)}$.
+The third, trace, term is manifestly negative-definite and represents the uncertainty-broadening effect of the unknown latent $\bg_2$-values.

 Assuming that the GP model adequately represents the experimental response function $f()$, then, roughly speaking, the form of $\mathcal{L}_{TAD}()$ leads to two available paths for its maximization, which we will refer to as the ``Hopeful Path'' and the ``Hopeless Path'' below.
 For the purpose of this discussion, it is helpful to think of the log-determinant term and the data-fit term as grouped together, since they constitute the logarithm of a normalized Gaussian.
 We will refer to the sum of those two terms as the ``log-Gaussian'' term and contrast them to the third, ``trace,'' term.